AndreCirri/Mediacom-Phonepad-Duo-G5M-root/README.md

 # Mediacom Phonepad Duo G5M rooting guide

-This guide help you to gain root access in this terminal with MTK6580.
+This simple guide help you to gain root access in this terminal with MTK6580 and Android 7.0 Nougat.

 **Attention: the rooting procedure invalidates the warranty or could brick your device, executing the guide you assume your responsibility is your choice.**